piktonus97m/DevOps-The-Hard-Way-Azure/kubernetes_manifest/1-Connect-To-ACR.md

 ## Connecting To AKS

 1. Run the following command to connect to AKS:
-`az aks get-credentials --resource-group devopsthehardway-rg --name devopsthehardwayaks`
+`az aks get-credentials --resource-group rropemike-rg --name rropemikeaks` > In order to login without any issues please use the --admin tag[.
+Please reference to the following link ](https://chamindac.blogspot.com/2022/09/resolve-unable-to-connect-to-server.html)

 2. Once connected, you should be able to run commands like the following to confirm you're connected:
 `kubectl get nodes`